Immigration Law

 • Transport documents

-This is the case for people applying for an adjustment of status, a green card, or asylum benefit.
+This is the case for people applying for an adjustment of status, a green card, or asylum benefits.

 What Are the Travel Rules for Minors?

-To travel within the United States, minors do not need any type of identification.
-To travel outside the country, a child must have a passport.
+To travel within the United States, minors generally do not need any type of identification.
+However, airlines may require identification for unaccompanied minors.
+TSA and airlines may also ask for proof of age, using a birth certificate or other identification.
+To travel outside the country, the travel requirements vary by country.

 Was this helpful?